erichoke/Stanford/README.md

 1. TransferMatrix_Matlab and TransferMatrix_Python: Performs 1-D optical simulations of stacks of thin films using the transfer matrix method to account for optical interference from the reflected waves at each interface.
 See TransferMatrix_Matlab/README_TransferMatrix.pdf for more documentation.

 1. Spectral_Missmatch_Factor: Calculates spectral mismatch factor for a solar cell.
-User needs to comment out the appropriate lines in script to select what solar simulator and which calibration photodiodes were used to set the solar simulator intensity.
+User needs to comment out the appropriate lines in script to select what solar simulator and which calibration photodiodes were used to set the solar simulator intensity that are stored in the file Mismatch_spectra.xls.
 After running the script the program will prompt the user to select the file containing the solar cell EQE data.